 Categories: Projects and equipment; Commerce and business;

 first one, since 1988.
-The pressure relief cut-off valve recently broke so it pisses
+The pressure relief cut-off valve stopped working so it bleeds

-air out all the time.
+air except when charging.
 Though it is an Ingersoll Rand, the part is no longer available.

-Even when it gets fixed, it is borderline too small for me at this time.
+Even when it gets fixed, it is too small for me now.
 It is a kick-ass

-Another option is to keep the existing one, get another equivalent one, and hook them in tandem.
+Another option is to fix and keep the existing one, get another equivalent one, and hook them in tandem.

 A third option is acquiring a large air storage tank.
 It wouldn't boost my outright air capacity